CUH Logo

 There is no charge to children under 16 years of age, or in full time education under 19 years, for contact lenses supplied through the Hospital Eye Service (HES).
 If you need a replacement lens you will be asked to sign an exemption form HES(P), parents sign on behalf of children.

 Contact lenses cannot be supplied without a signature.
-If you want a lens to be posted to you instead of having an appointment to collect it, you will be asked to sign in advance that you have received it.
+If you prefer a lens to be posted to you instead of having an appointment to collect it, you will be asked to sign in advance that you have received it.

-Unfortunately, these statutory forms are designed principally for the supply of spectacles at an appointment, which causes some anomalies in the wording when used for contact lenses.
+Unfortunately these statutory forms are designed principally for the supply of spectacles at an appointment, which causes some anomalies in the wording when used for contact lenses.

 Are there different types of lenses?